-James Setzler is an architect and builder with a broad background in both contemporary and traditional building technologies.
+James Setzler is a GA Collaborative Principal and Co-Founder, and a Registered Architect.
+He has a broad background in both contemporary and traditional building technologies.
 His interests have led him to work in both architecture and contracting offices, and his work as an estimator and construction manager lends him a holistic view of the design field.

 He has managed the design and construction of award-winning projects that include museums, high-end residences, and master plans.
 He has experience with historic rehabilitation of existing buildings, overseeing sensitive integrations with contemporary additions.